 - Check your health insurance coverage.
 Medicare generally won't cover you for health care expenses when you're outside the U.S. You may need to get a private health insurance plan or a travel insurance plan to cover medical expenses while you're cruising.

 - Make a plan for staying in touch with friends and family while you're away.
-Check the ship's internet and WiFi connectivity to make sure you'll be able to use your mobile device to stay in contact.
+Check the ship's Internet and WiFi connectivity to make sure you'll be able to use your mobile device to stay in contact.

 - Compare different cruise itineraries to find one that fits your desired travel route.
-Check out the ship's amenities as well to make sure it's got all the perks you're looking for.
+Check out the ship's amenities as well, to make sure it's got all the perks you're looking for.

-- One last step to take before you retire on a cruise ship is scheduling a chat with your financial planner or financial advisor.
+- One last step to take before you retire on a cruise ship is to schedule a chat with your financial planner or financial advisor.
 Living aboard a cruise ship doesn't exclude you from paying income taxes, so you'll want to discuss how your tax filing will be handled each year.

 In addition to itineraries and routes, check the safety ratings and reputation of any cruise ship line you're considering traveling with.

 It's also important to talk with your planner or advisor about your plans for taking Social Security benefits and drawing down assets from your 401(k), IRA, taxable investment accounts, and liquid savings accounts.
-They can help you come up with a strategy for coordinating withdrawals from your various accounts to make sure that your cruise ship retirement is smooth sailing.
+They can help you come up with a strategy for coordinating withdrawals from your various accounts to make sure that your cruise ship retirement will be smooth sailing.